 A student who feels that a grade has been unfairly awarded should first appeal to the instructor.
 If not resolved, an appeal may be made to the department chair for the course department.
 The appeal must clearly establish why the student believes the grade should be changed.
-Signed and dated documentation must be provided to establish that circumstances warrant the change.
+Signed and dated documentation should be provided to establish that circumstances warrant the change.
 Appeals for grade changes must be made within six weeks after grades have been officially released.
-Appeals may only be submitted once.
-The decision of the department chair is considered final.
+Appeals may only be submitted once; however, the student should be prepared to provide additional information if requested.
+If the student feels that the decision of the chair is incorrect, the student may appeal to the dean of the school or college.
+In the case that a student appeals to the dean, or in exceptional cases, the dean may decide to form an ad hoc faculty committee to review the matter.
+The decision of the dean is final.
+No grade appeals should be made to the office of the Vice President of Academic Affairs or to the office of the President.